PCR guide UK 2026 All budgets

 Step 3: Output watts and surge — especially if you want to run a fridge

 Capacity is the tank.
-Output is the engine — and both need to be big enough.
+Output is the engine.
 Fridge compressors draw 3–6× their running watts for a split second on startup.
 A unit with a 1500W+ surge rating is your minimum for fridge duty.
 Units with only 500–800W surge won't reliably start most UK fridge compressors even if the tank is full.
 For a full analysis, see our fridge guide.

 Step 4: Battery chemistry — why LiFePO4 matters

 All picks in this guide use LiFePO4 (LFP) chemistry.
-LFP is thermally stable (no fire risk), rated for 2000–4000 charge cycles (vs ~500 for older NMC), and holds capacity better over time.
-If you see a cheaper unit using NMC chemistry, factor in a shorter effective lifespan and higher replacement cost.
+LFP is thermally stable (no fire risk), rated for 2000–4000 charge cycles (vs ~500 for older NMC batteries), and holds capacity better over time.
+For van life or campervan use where daily cycling is normal, LFP is essential — NMC batteries would degrade significantly within 2–3 years.

 A note on indoor safety

-Battery power stations are fully safe to use indoors — they produce no emissions, no fumes, and no carbon monoxide.
+Battery power stations are fully safe indoors — no fumes, no emissions, no carbon monoxide.
 This is fundamentally different from petrol generators, which must never be used inside.
-Keep your unit in a dry, ventilated area away from direct heat, and you're good.
+LiFePO4 chemistry adds another layer of thermal stability.
+Keep your unit in a dry, ventilated area away from direct heat sources.

 Frequently asked questions